 Many of Ireland’s top tourist attractions such as the Guinness Storehouse and the Cliffs of Moher are utilising innovative tech-driven solutions such as 3D virtual tours to bring virtual footfall traffic to their space.

 With the world currently dealing with the COVID-19 pandemic, 3D virtual tours have become hugely popular.
-Real-estate agents and property developers can now allow people to explore a space from the comfort and safety of their home.
+Real-estate agents and property developers can now allow people to explore a space from the comfort and safety of their homes.

 Typically, the terminology, 3D virtual tour, is used to describe the capturing of existing properties that are on the market through Matterport technology.
 However, what about properties that are under construction or half-finished during this global lock-down.

 With the fate of construction sites up in the air at the moment, it becomes a difficult task to communicate and visualise a new scheme while the plans are on paper.

-To combat this, property developers, interior designers and real-estate agents are using a tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.
+To combat this, property developers, interior designers, and real estate agents are using tech-driven 3D marketing solutions such as off-plans 360 virtual tours to attract new prospects.

 Off-plans 360 virtual tours allow a user to move through the future planned space from point to point of internal and external areas.
 These 360 tours give users a fully immersive experience and are designed to a photo-realistic standard.